fabwerk90/FIFA-20---Market-value-prediction/README.md

 * Prediction deviations from actual values (from transfermarkt) lie between 123.000 € (for goalkeepers) and 250.000 € (for field players) in the median.

 ### Big picture:
-* I assumed, that transfermarkt.de market values estimates real world market values nearly perfect, but what if FIFA data actually predicts real world market values better than transfermarkt?
+* I assumed, that transfermarkt.de market values estimates real world market values somewhat realistically.
-* If we assume FIFA data is a better estimator of real world market values, this would imply, that prediction deviations from actual market values should be treated as over- and under-valuations by the transfermarkt database.
+* If we assume that transfermarkt is a better estimator of real world market values, this would imply, that prediction deviations from actual market values should be treated as over- and under-valuations by the FIFA20 videogame.
 * In order to illustrate this, I've build an interactive bokeh dashboard.
 A link to this dashboard can be found at the beginning of this readme under "Main Delivery".